danfuzz/samizdat/doc/language-guide/06-control.md

 both the `default` and `else` blocks are optional.
 The `default` and `else` blocks can appear anywhere in the list of test cases.
-Each of the block bodies can contain any number of statements but must not have any argument declarations, nor may they have a yield definition.
+Each of the block bodies can contain any number of statements but must not have any argument declarations.

 This is evaluated by first evaluating the `dispatchExpression`.
 If that yields void, then the `elseBlock` (if any) is evaluated, and